razod/bloggo/README.md

 PASSWORD=YOUR_PASSWORD
 ```

-> Note: You can edit the "YOUR_PASSWORD", but must leave the name as `PASSWORD` (this will be encrypted)!
+> Note: You can edit the "YOUR_PASSWORD", but must leave the name as `PASSWORD`!

 From here, you can go to your site (hosted locally or deployed) and go to `https://yoursite.com/publish` OR `localhost:8080/publish`, where you will be able to write out your post!
 (You will be asked for the password at the end to ensure it is you!